Skip to main content

 Note

 The previous sections focused on the recommended Google authentication practice within Cypress tests.
-To use this practice it is assumed you are testing an app appropriately built or adapted to use Google.
+To use this practice it's assumed you're testing an app appropriately built or adapted to use Google.

 The following sections provides guidance on building or adapting an app to use Google authentication.

-The Cypress Real World App is used and provides configuration and runnable code for both the React SPA and the Express back end.
+The Real World App (RWA) is used and provides configuration and runnable code for both the React SPA and the Express back end.

 The front end uses the react-google-login component and the back end uses express-jwt to validate the JWT provided by Google.